Tatiana fought to survive orphanage care; she shouldn’t have to fight for her future, too

 Finding the right family to care for Tatiana was an enormous challenge because of the stigma that still surrounds people with disabilities in Moldova.
 But CCF’s specialist social work team never gave up.
 Led by Livia Marginean (pictured), a dedicated and experienced psychologist, they fought red tape and prejudice at every turn to find Angela to be a wonderful foster mother to Tatiana.

 Angela, who is retired with six adult children of her own, grew up with a brother who had Down’s Syndrome.
-She understood the challenges that Tatiana was facing but also, all that she might achieve, with the right support.
+She understood not just the challenges that Tatiana was facing, but all that Tatiana could achieve—with the right support.

 “Finding the right family to care for Tatiana was an enormous challenge… [our specialist social work team] fought red tape and prejudice at every turn to find Angela to be a wonderful foster mother to Tatiana.”